 Using oxycodone several times a day for a few weeks or more can lead to physical dependence and in some instances, addiction.
-The withdrawal symptoms of oxycodone are just the beginning of some of the long term effects of this strong opioid drug.
+The withdrawal symptoms of oxycodone are just the beginning of some of the long term effects of this strong drug.
 In fact, physical dependence may be least of your worries.
 Why?

 Simply put, exposing your body to a lot of oxycodone for a prolonged period of time will start to affect the health of your organs and their optimal way of functioning.
 Physiological effects of oxycodone include: